vmc-project/geant4_vmc/README.md

 Geant4 VMC implements the Virtual Monte Carlo (VMC) for Geant4, see more: <br/>
 [https://root.cern.ch/vmc](https://root.cern.ch/vmc)

-It also includes G4Root and MTRoot packages, which are independent from Geant4 VMC and can be build and used stand-alone.
+It also includes the G4Root package, which is independent from Geant4 VMC and can be build and used stand-alone.

 [![License: GPL v2](https://img.shields.io/badge/License-GPLv3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)